-Form I: Contacting Emergency Services Contacting Line generation Form 2: Health Care Plan Form 3: Parental agreement for school to administer medicine Form 4: Record of regular medicine administered to an individual child Form 5: Indication for administration of medication during epileptic seizures Form 5A: Epileptic seizure chart Form 6A: Emergency instruction for an allergic reaction - EpiPen® Form 6B: Emergency Instructions for an allergic reaction - Anapen® l
+Health Care Plan Parental agreement for school to administer medicine Record of regular medicine administered to an individual child Indication for administration of medication during epileptic seizures Epileptic seizure chart Emergency instruction for an allergic reaction - EpiPen® Emergency Instructions for an allergic reaction - Anapen®

-Form I: Contacting Emergency Services
+Form 1: Contacting Emergency Services

-Request for an Ambulance

-Dial 999, ask for ambulance and be ready with the following information:

-- 1. Your telephone number: 01926 778050

-- 2. Give your location as follows:

-Arnold Lodge School 15-17 Kenilworth Road, Leamington Spa,

-- 3. State that the postcode is: CV32 5TW

-- 4. Give exact location in the school

-On the Kenilworth Road, further up from the Tennis Courts

-- 7. Inform Ambulance Control of the best entrance and state that the crew will be met and taken to the casualty
+Request for an Ambulance Dial 999, ask for ambulance and be ready with the following information: Your telephone number: 1.
+01926 778050 Give your location as follows: 2.
+Arnold Lodge School 15-17 Kenilworth Road, Leamington Spa, 3.
+State that the postcode is: CV32 5TW 4.
+Give exact location in the school On the Kenilworth Road, further up from the Tennis Courts 5.
+Give your name: 6.
+Give name of child and a brief description of child's symptoms

-Speak clearly and slowly and be ready to repeat information if asked
+Speak clearly and slowly and be ready to repeat information if asked be met and taken to the casualty